gvec-group/gvec/README.md

 A documentation of GVEC can be found in [https://gitlab.mpcdf.mpg.de/ipphinde/GVEC_doc.git](https://gitlab.mpcdf.mpg.de/ipphinde/GVEC_doc.git).

-Code documentation is done using [FORD](https://github.com/cmacmackin/ford) and the input file for running ford is found in the `ford-config/project.md` folder, and this can generate a browsable documentation in `doc/index.html`.
+Code documentation can be found [here.](http://ipphinde.pages.mpcdf.de/ford-gvec-doc) It is generated using [FORD](https://github.com/cmacmackin/ford) and the input file for running ford is found in the `ford-config/project.md`.

 ### License